Pugaldevan/SampleNodeAPI/README.md

 # Creating a sample API using Node js.
-# Example of loading the json data & json file as response
+# Example of the response json data & json file.